opalmedapps/opal-listener/README.md

 ### Project Configurations

-#### Eslint
+#### ESLint

 This project uses ESLint to statically analyze its source code.
-ESLint analysis should only be applied to new files in the context of strangler fig (i.e. files in the `src` folder).
-When running ESLint using npm (`npm run lint`), this is done automatically.
+It has been configured to only analyze new files in the context of strangler fig (i.e. to ignore files in the `listener` folder).
-However, to use ESLint's in-line warnings while developing, your IDE may need to be configured to enable ESLine and not to target the entire project.
+If warnings don't appear automatically while developing, you may need to manually enable ESLint in your IDE.

 ##### VSCode